BDC Hamburger Icon

 1. Measure conversion rates to assess marketing ROI.

-If your digital marketing campaign aims to convert visitors into leads or customers, measuring conversion rates will help you see whether your campaign is succeeding.
+If your marketing campaign aims to successfully convert leads, measuring conversion rates will help you determine whether it succeeds.

-Checking conversion rates by channels and devices is essential so that you can invest more in channels and devices that perform better.
+Checking conversion rates by channels and devices is essential, so you can invest more in better-performing platforms and devices.

 Did You Know?Did you know